Voley Castle: Classification

+Purpose

 Voley Castle is located on a steep east facing slope overlooking the valley of the River Heddon, with uninterrupted views down the valley and north towards the sea.
 Its location is unusual for a hill fort, because it is on a level shelf around 45 m below the steeply rising crest of Heale Down hill, meaning that it would be very difficult to defend.
 Rather than being a fort, it has been suggested that the site likely represents a defended farmstead.
 The enclosure may have been used for holding cattle or possibly growing crops, and the outwork has been suggested to be a cattle enclosure.
 There are eight similar sites in Exmoor, but Voley Castle is the only one in an indefensible position.
 It is very similar to the site at Sweetworthy, in the eastern part of Exmoor in Somerset, in terms of its location, size and appearance.